Lalique 100 Points Tasting Glass By James Suckling, Single

 Lalique glass is lead based, either mold blown or pressed.
 Favored motifs during the Art Nouveau period were dancing nymphs, fish, dragonflies, and foliage.
 Characteristically the glass is crystal in combination with acid-etched relief.
 In addition to vases, clocks, automobile mascots, stemware, and bottles, many other useful objects were produced.
 While not well known, Lalique also experimented with bronze and other materials as well.

-Cashs of Ireland is one of only a few authorized Lalique retailers online.
+Cashs Ireland is one of only a few authorized Lalique retailers online.